Q: I’m interested in joining but I’m not sure how to start? What is the best way to start?

 “Suffering” is a reality of physical training that we embrace and encourage our clients to learn to embrace, although it can be a tough adaptation.

 Those who are yelled at are the ones who we’ve learned respond well to that type of intervention.
 I hope that makes sense, because I can’t tell you that there is no yelling, only that I believe our coaches and trainers are sensitive to who responds well to that.

-Just discovered your site.
-Do you only provide courses or is there a personal trainer program?
+Q: Do you only provide courses or is there a personal trainer program?
 I am thinking of a December training session.
 I am recovering from and rotator injury and do not have total mobility in my right arm so would need a modified program.

-In your situation there are a couple possible ways to plug in to our services.
+A: In your situation there are a couple possible ways to plug in to our services.
 The first step would be to do an assessment with us.

 We assess all potential clients prior to introducing them to classes or personal training.
 We have special software for analyzing these assessments to ensure that the design of the various phases of our general training programs are carefully based on the results of the members of that training group.